U53RW4R3/SCPA/Notebook/07 - Tactics & Techniques & Procedures (TTPs) Phases/A - Information Gathering/0x01 - Passive Fingerprinting/0xA - Search Engines/Security Engines/Censys/Censys Usage.md

 # Censys Usage

+> [!NOTE]
-Note: The maximum pages is 100 when you're using a free version.
+> The maximum pages is 100 when you're using a free version.

 ## 01 - Usage Queries

-- Country Code
+Country Code.

 ```
 location.country= `Russia`